byuccl/f4pga-classroom/Instructions/F4PGAClassroomIntroduction.md

 In short, if you choose to participate your tasks will be the following:
 1. For each lab you complete and pass off in 220, you will re-compile your designs using the open source F4PGA tools.
 2. If the compilation is successful, you will test the resulting .bit file on your FPGA board and report the results of the testing.
-3. If the compilation is not successful, you will confer with a F4PGA TA to confirm that the compilation failure was not the result of your own error in installing or running the F4PGA tools.
+3. If the compilation is not successful, you will confer with a F4PGA TA to confirm that the compilation failure was not the result of your own error  running the F4PGA tools.
 Once that is confirmed and if your design still cannot be processed by F4PGA, you will then document the failure reported by the tools.

 In all of this you must consent to have the F4PGA TAs collect your design files, compilation log files, and your short description of success/failure for use in our identifying issues with the F4PGA tools.